 If an article is shared 5,000 times, wouldn’t it be safe to assume that it was also shared on blogs?

-If your article ranks in the top spot of a meaningful keyword.
+Let’s say your article ranks in the top spot of a meaningful keyword.
 You get 2,000 hits per day from that one ranking alone.
 If you have social media sharing, that can give people the opportunity to consistently share your page across their personal networks.
-This clearly adds to the traffic bucket, but it also helps fuel more backlinks.
+This adds to the traffic bucket, but it also helps fuel more backlinks.

 So Yes, Social Media Influences SEO Rankings